ctaf/tournament-planner/README.md

 # Tournament Planner

-The Tournament Planner is a Python module which keeps track of players participating in Swiss system tournament and is a project of Udacity's full stack developer nanodegree.
+The Tournament Planner is a Python module which keeps track of players participating in a Swiss system tournament and is a project of Udacity's full stack developer nanodegree.
 It is based on a PostgreSQL database to store and retrieve the player stats and the results of their matches.